R-J/RecentlyActive/tutorial.md

 If you want to change the order of the displayed modules, you'll have to change the config file.
 This is not as easy as described in the wiki (and so I will not give you the link this time), because the order is defined in a serialized string.
 Search for online tools that help you serializing and unserializing arrays if you need to change the order.

-That's it.
+We're done!
 Enjoy exploring Gardens functionalities and if you've got ideas for useful sidepanel modules, just try to realize them!

+Please thank [hgtonight](http://vanillaforums.org/profile/38268/hgtonight) for this plugin because he put the logic in the skeleton that I've started with.
+Many thanks from me for that!
+Without your help I would have had to spent more time in finding the answers to my questions and I thank I wouldn't have taken the time afterwards to write this tutorial.